-Unless we have received contrary instructions, we may send a single copy of this proxy statement and notice of annual meeting to any household at which two or more stockholders reside if we believe the stockholders are members of the same family.
+Unless we have received contrary instructions, we may send a single copy of the Notice or proxy materials to any household at which two or more stockholders reside if we believe the stockholders are members of the same family.
 Each stockholder in the household will continue to receive a separate proxy card.
 This process, known as "householding," reduces the volume of duplicate information received at any one household and helps to reduce our expenses.